-If a person wishes to apply for the Medicaid/FAMIS programs only, they would click on the the "Apply for Health Care Benefits" button on the left side of the home page to start an application for health coverage.
-If the individual wishes to apply for other benefits at the same time, he/she would choose "Apply for All Benefit Programs" option.
+If a person wishes to apply for the Medicaid/FAMIS programs only, they would click on the "Apply for Health Care Benefits" (blue) button on the left side of the home page to start an application for health coverage.
+If the individual wishes to apply for other benefits at the same time, he/she would choose "Apply for All Benefit Programs" (red) button in the center of the page.